tomatillodesign/bookshelf/README.md

 - JS error when adding very first tag "prevTags is undefined (BookManager line 461)"
 - Error when a user has been deleted elsewhere and they load bookshelf (data in local storage doesn't match)
 - Sometimes, on Results page, action message stays locked in place and won't disappear
-- All-time average rating not working, should calulate avg from all the non-zero books
+- ~~All-time average rating not working, should calculate avg from all the non-zero books~~

 ## Next Level